 Davis Polk’s Betty Moy Huber and Paula H. Simpkins report findings from the 2019 U.S. Spencer Stuart Board Index that S&P 500 companies are accelerating the addition of women and minority directors.
 Spencer Stuart Shows How Boards Are Transforming.

-NEW: How Shifting from In-Person to Virtual Shareholder Meetings Affects Shareholders’ Voice evaluates the conduct of virtual stockholder meetings following shifts from in-person meetings in response to the coronavirus pandemic, finding decreases in meeting length and discussion of various topics that suggest virtual meetings increase potential stockholder participation by reducing costs, but that in practice, less time has been spent addressing stockholder concerns.
+How Shifting from In-Person to Virtual Shareholder Meetings Affects Shareholders’ Voice evaluates the conduct of virtual stockholder meetings following shifts from in-person meetings in response to the coronavirus pandemic, finding decreases in meeting length and discussion of various topics that suggest virtual meetings increase potential stockholder participation by reducing costs, but that in practice, less time has been spent addressing stockholder concerns.